niksilver/burnup/README.md

 - [How to use the basic capabilities](https://niksilver.com/2015/06/15/easy-burn-up-chart/);
 - [More advanced functions](https://niksilver.com/2016/08/02/burn-up-charts-with-google-sheets/)..

+# Tl;dr

+Simply go to the original spreadsheet, make your own copy using `File > Make a copy`, and name it as you like.
+Then close the original and play around with your new burn-up spreadsheet.

 # Basic use

 Burn-up charts are a great way to demonstrate progress against